wardab0104/accelbyte-gdpr-java-sdk/README.md

 GDPR SDK for integrating Go services with AGS (AccelByte Gaming Services) GDPR service.

 This GDPR SDK could be used by participant services to integrate into AGS GDPR workflow.
-There are 3 GDPR workflow that this GDPR SDK supported:
+There are 4 GDPR workflow that this GDPR SDK supported:
 1. Right to data portability
 2. Right to erasure (right to be forgotten)
 3. Right to restrict processing
+4. Right to erase 3rd party account information

 The participant services will hook their _**concrete go function**_ of 3 functionalities above into this GDPR SDK.